 Is confidential information, which might in any way compromise the individual who has taken the test stored, or shared with any third parties?

 In relation to the data, firstly, we only ask for a first name.
-We have an email address only if a person chooses to give it for the purposes of receiving an annual reminder, and we have their age.
+We have an email address only if a person chooses to give it for the purposes of receiving reminders for retesting, and we have their age.
 The programme calculates their CFT score.
 The participant is then assigned a number, and their score and other details such as age, is only stored against this number.
-This dataset is available to us, and may be made available to other parties on request and subject to approval of the Scientific Advisory Board and the charity.
+This dataset is available to us for research, and may be made available to other research groups on request as guiding by our Scientific Advisory Board and the charity.
 So, the subject cannot be identified, directly or through identifiers linked to the subjects.
 The participant is required to give consent for their data to be used, anonymously, for such research purposes.

 Are you concerned that the test may either create undue fear or alarm in those receiving a poor score, or undue ease in those scoring well?